Azure/cloud-scale-data-for-devs-guide/docs/crud-operations-with-cosmos-db.md

 - Because you need to suppress attempts to bind queries to the method, you should assign a Query annotation over the method in the repository.

-- Partial document updates are in Azure Cosmos DB Java SDK v4, not Spring Data for the Azure Cosmos DB Core (SQL) API artifact.
+- Partial document updates are in Azure Cosmos DB Java SDK v4, not Spring Data for the Azure Cosmos DB for NoSQL artifact.

 ## Learn more